aws-samples/sample-grafana-prometheus-stack/README.md

 # Grafana Observability Stack

-A complete observability stack demonstrating metrics, traces, and logs collection using AWS Managed Grafana, Prometheus, Tempo, and Loki with a sample Flask application.
+Complete observability stack with Grafana, Prometheus, Tempo, and Loki on AWS ECS, featuring a sample Flask application with automated testing.

-## 🏗️ Architecture Overview
+## Architecture

 ```
 ┌─────────────────┐    ┌──────────────────┐    ┌─────────────────┐